Sullivans Creek shared path: Description of route

 Meeting Sullivans Creek, the path runs roughly parallel to the watercourse through Jandura Park to Macarthur Avenue.
 At this point, the C3 City to Belconnen cycle route joins the shared path.
-During peak times this area can become very busy as several pedestrian and cycle routes converge to cross a major thoroughfare, in close proximity to the Macarthur Avenue light rail station and a school.
+During peak times this area can become very busy as several pedestrian and cycle routes converge to cross a major thoroughfare, near the Macarthur Avenue light rail station and a school.
 A traffic light controlled crossing of Macarthur Avenue separates high volumes of bicycle, motor vehicle and pedestrian traffic.

 Remaining east of Sullivans Creek, the shared path carries cycle routes C1, C3 and C6 concurrently between Macarthur Avenue and Condamine Street, Turner.
 Here the C6 route branches off to follow McCaughey Street to the Australian National University.
 The Sullivans Creek path continues as route C1 and C3, crossing Haig Park and Masson Street before entering the Turner Parklands and reaching its southern end at Barry Drive.

 Future Connections

 The Haig Park Master Plan identifies a potential new east–west cycling trunk route, linking the inner suburb of Braddon with the Sullivans Creek path and improving connectivity to the Australian National University and Lyneham High School.